-The North South Corridor (NSC) will be Singapore’s longest Transit Priority Corridor, featuring dedicated bus lanes, cycling trunk routes and pedestrian paths, to serve public bus commuters, active mobility users and pedestrians.
-Expected to complete in 2027, it will directly connect the Northern region and the city centre.
+The North-South Corridor (NSC) will be Singapore’s longest Transit Priority Corridor, featuring dedicated bus lanes, cycling trunk routes and pedestrian paths, to serve public bus commuters, active mobility users and pedestrians.
+Expected to complete from 2027, it will directly connect the Northern region and the city centre.
 All civil contracts for the construction of the tunnels and viaducts have been awarded and construction is currently underway.

 Smoother Journeys for All

 Smoother, faster journeys is what commuters can look forward to when the NSC is completed.
 The corridor, spanning 21.5 km, connects the city to the northern region.

 The corridor will also alleviate traffic on the CTE and major arterial roads such as Thomson and Marymount Road.